wkcn/resnet-v1-mx/README.md

 Convert the model to RGB-order input rather than BGR-order

+- train.py

+An example to train the model

 ## Note

 The MXNet model uses BGR-order channels too, and we can subtract the channel mean value.